HS BAND FAQs (For Current 8th Graders)

 Is Band a year long class?
 Yes & No. Students will register for two separate semesters of band (Fall & Spring).
 Each semester receives its own credit.
 In a full year a student will receive two credits for band.
 Students needing to miss a semester of band because of a scheduling issue for other classes will be dealt with on a case by case basis.
 In all cases a student may be required to audition to be placed back in the band class after missing a semester.
 This is to ensure proper musical progress is made if a student must skip a semester.

 How much time is involved in marching band?
-In short, marching band has 13 days of “band camp” at school the first two and a half weeks of August, and has a Tuesday and Thursday evening rehearsal component.
-The marching band participates in all home varsity games on Fridays, and select away games.
-There are also several Saturday competitions from the middle of September until the first week in November.
+In short, marching band has several days of “band camp” at school in the weeks before school begins, and has a Tuesday and Thursday evening rehearsal component.
+Several Mondays after school are sometimes scheduled to work on music and visual elements.
+The marching band participates in all home varsity games on Fridays, and most away games.
+There are also several Saturday competitions from the middle of September until the last week in October.
 (Not every Saturday, usually 4 or 5).
-(1st time marchers, “rookies”, will attend a rookie camp just prior to the full band camp to learn basic marching and playing techniques.
+We will also have a few evenings scheduled in May to provide our Rookies (first year marchers) with basic beginning instruction on marching and begin sightreading music.
 This is all done at Sun Valley High.

 Is there a cost for being in High School Concert Band?
 There are no fees for band class.

-For those participating in marching band - there is a participation fee of $325 that covers the cost of camp instructional staff and materials for the marching band, as well as transportation to all marching band events, and use of a marching uniform.
-Please contact Mr. Reynolds if you foresee a hardship or have concerns about any costs involved.
-A marching band commitment/informational meeting will be held in March in the high school auditorium for anyone interested in high school band in general and those wishing to participate in marching band, More information will be sent out closer to that meeting.
-A deposit of $125 will be due upon registration for marching band.**Students interested in marching band must also be registered for the fall semester of band.
+For those participating in marching band - there is a participation fee of $325 that covers the cost of camp instructional staff and materials for the marching band, as well as transportation to all marching band events.
+Additional costs include the purchase of individual marching bands and marching shoes and gloves.
+These will be ordered during band camp prior to the start of school.
+If at any time you foresee a financial hardship or have concerns about any costs involved be sure to contact Mr. Reynolds.
+A marching band commitment/informational meeting will be held on TUESDAY, MARCH 26 at 7pm in the high school auditorium for anyone interested in high school band in general and those wishing to participate in marching band, A deposit of $125 will be due upon registration for marching band.**Students interested in marching band must also be registered for band class.

 Can I change instruments in high school?
 Generally speaking, no. Unless you have received private instruction and can play a secondary instrument at a 3rd year level, you will be expected to play the same instrument you did in middle school.
 Exceptions might be those students who are recruited to participate in the percussion front ensemble of the marching band.
 These students will receive training at percussion camp over the summer.
 Other exceptions will be handled on a case by case basis.
 Please contact Mr. Reynolds to make him aware of your interest in changing instruments.

 Does marching band conflict with cheerleading or sports?
 The short answer is "sometimes".
 In high school you will have to start making some choices.
 HOWEVER, when it comes to sports, I will let you participate in as much as you can handle.
 The general rule regarding games, performances and practices is this….
 If the band has a performance and you have a sports practice, the PERFORMANCE comes first.
 If there is a band practice that conflicts with a sports GAME, the GAME comes first.
 You should be able to experience as much as you want, but realize that schedules will sometimes overlap.
 Good communication between students, parents, coaches and band director are essential.
 You and your parents know how much you can handle.
-If you can fit in marching band rehearsals and sports practices and homework and keep up with it all, then you can do it.
+If you can fit in marching band rehearsals and sports practices and homework and keep up with it all, then we try to work it out.
 We have had band members participate in almost every sport, as well as other school clubs and do just fine.
 There have been marching band students in Cross Country, Tennis, Soccer, and Volleyball in recent years.
-You can do it if you want to.
+It can be done sometimes, but if the practices over lap and if there are too many performance/game conflicts a student will have to make a decision to do one or the other.

 How am I graded in HS Band?
 Daily rehearsal (coming to class prepared, participating fully, etc).
 Performances – being at all scheduled performances.
 Tests/Quizzes – Written and playing tests.